This page will tell you all you need to know about taking part in BTO's newest project, Birds in Greenspaces.

 You can view and edit visits using 'My visits'.
 If using the mobile app, this will only allow you to view and edit visit data collected using the mobile app, however both mobile and web visits can be viewed within the web app.

-Our greenspaces map is the place to check if your greenspace is already included in the project and to let us know if not.
-Check if your local greenspace is already on our map or look for local greenspaces near you using the search function.
+This is the place to check if your local greenspace is already on our map or look for greenspaces near you.

 Something we've missed or that's not quite right?
-By signing up for the project you can also suggest new greenspaces and changes to existing ones, helping us to make sure our coverage is as complete as possible!
-Register within the map or find out how to sign-up above.
+By signing up for the project you can also suggest new greenspaces and changes to existing ones.

 How to suggest a new greenspace